 They are also inexpensive.
 Safety razor blades usually cost between 10 and 40 cents each.
 You can buy a variety of blades for trial purposes.

-Holding the safety razor is very important.
+Holding the razor is very important.
 Always hold the safety razor at a 30-degree angle with the skin.
 It will help you hold the blade at a comfortable angle for shaving.

 Remember to make short strokes of 1-3 cm so as not to cause tugging of hairs or nicks.
 In addition, make sure that you don’t overuse the blade, as this can cause a dull blade.
 Many experts recommend using a blade up to five times.